ElektraInitiative/libelektra/src/tools/rest-backend/README.md

 Each entry consists of multiple keys (+ meta keys) belonging together, while the root key matching a certain schema (regex) is used to identify an entry.

-The REST service operates on at compile time defined repositories (paths).
+The REST service operates on user-defined repositories (paths).
 This paths are not meant to be used in other tools or applications, as the service caches all data in-memory as well.
 Changes to the repositories can therefore result in unexpected and undefined behavior,